-An emphasis is placed on preparing students for jobs which are traditionally among the highest paid technician positions.
+An emphasis is placed on preparing students for jobs that are traditionally among the highest-paid technician positions.
 Penn State engineering technology graduates are recruited annually by Fortune 500 companies.
 Surveys show that starting salaries for Penn State EET associate degree graduates range from $38,500 to $43,500.

 Penn State is nationally recognized as a leader in engineering technology education.
 The EET program is accredited by the Accreditation Board for Engineering and Technology (ABET), www.ABET.org.
 This is important because many employers require graduation from an ABET-accredited program.

 EET associate degree graduates have the option to move directly into the bachelor of science degree in Electro-mechanical Engineering Technology at Penn State New Kensington or Electrical Engineering Technology at either Penn State Harrisburg or Penn State Erie.